 Schedule nap times

 Doing full days at Disney theme parks can be overwhelming.
-Scheduling nap times to keep your little ones close to their normal schedule will be good for you and them.
+Scheduling nap times to keep your little ones close to their normal schedules will be good for you and them.
 Even if they don’t end up sleeping, getting away from the park stimulation may be a good idea.

 Take a day off from the parks